specialxuan/202403_IELTS/Writing practice.md

 In a nutshell, I maintain that every people goes into universities should study whatever they intend to.
 Admittedly, as my favorite quote from James Madison goes, as long as the reason of man continues fallible, different opinions will be formed, and some people may oppose me.
 However, I believe they will compromise after being exposed to my article.

+### IELTS 10 Test 3 Buy Product Anywhere

+It is hard to deny that a few countries's industries might get severe damaged, because the same products produced by more efficient foreign factories will outcompete domestic ones, and such fact lead to impressionable people to generate the opinion that globalization is a negative development for countries.
+However, such a statement suffers from both logical and factual fallacies, and it should be examined meticulously.
+As far as globalization, efficiency, and economy are concerned, I strongly hold that forming of common market across the globe is a positive development for most countries.

+First and foremost, globalization is the trend for 21st century, as connections between people different countries are strengthened because of the improvement in communications and logistics.
+To illustrate, astounding new technology is developed everyday, in aviation, seafaring and other ways to travel around the world, makes it much easier for consumers in distant countries to buy the same products.
+Not to mention that the same thing happens for producers, as the more areas good products could be sold to, the more profits could be generated.

+Furthermore, the fact that common market makes it possible to form an international production line, indicates that globalization can bring efficiency improvement for plenty countries at the same time.
+Take the case of manufacturing of iPhone.
+The design is fulfilled in America by talented engineers from Apple Inc, and then different parts are produced by companies in Korea, China and other nations, finally all components are gathered and assembled China or southeast Asian for shipment to everywhere across the world.
+If some crucial elements of iPone were forbidden to buy in some countries, this cross-country production line would never be built in the first place.

+Nevertheless, a voice arises that .